DikovAlexandr/TableExtraction/README.md

 ![](assets/nodes.png)

 ## 5. Cell division
-Next, the cells are divided into those that store the names of the columns, and those that store the data.
+Next, the cells are divided into those that store the names of the columns and data-storing cells.

 ![](assets/header.png)
 ![](assets/records.png)

 ## 6. Result
-As a result of the algorithm, a file with the yaml extension will appear in the resilts folder, in which the structured data of each of the pages of the document will be stored
+As a result of the algorithm, a file with the yaml extension will appear in the results folder, in which the structured data of each of the pages of the document will be stored

 ## Installation